On Free $\omega$-Continuous and Regular Ordered Algebras: Quasi-Regular Families

+Thus the categories of $\Del$-algebras and $\Del$-regular algebras with strict $\Del$-continuous morphisms are equivalent.
+Henceforth, we drop the ``regular'' and just call them $\Del$-algebras.

-\begin{exas} If $\Del = \FT$, then a $\Del$-algebra is just an ordered algebra.
-If $\Del X$ is the collection of all regular trees over $X$, then a $\Del$-algebra is an ordered regular algebra \cite{Tiuryn78,Tiuryn79}.
-If $\Del X$ is the set of all regular trees of order $n$, $n\geq 0$, then a $\Del$-algebra is an $n$-regular (or $n$-rational) algebra of \cite{Gallier}. \end{exas}
+\begin{exa} An $\FT$-algebra is just an ordered $\Sigma$-algebra.
+If $\Del X$ is the collection of all regular coterms over $X$ (those with only finitely many subterms up to isomorphism), then a $\Del$-algebra is an ordered regular algebra~\cite{Tiuryn78,Tiuryn79}.
+If $\Del X$ is the set of all regular coterms of order $n$, $n\geq 0$, then a $\Del$-algebra is an $n$-regular (or $n$-rational) algebra~\cite{Gallier81}. \end{exa}

 We have defined $\Del$-algebras $A$ in terms of suprema of $\Del$-sets in $A$.
 However, one could generalize the notion of $\Del$-set to include any set of terms with a supremum in $\Del A$.